ethyca/fides/docs/fides/docs/admin_ui/user_management.md

 ## Managing Users from the UI
 The User Management panel displays a view of all users within the system, and provides a search bar for retrieving users by username.

-[user panel]

 ### Creating New Users
-The `Add New User` button will walk through creating a new user:
+The `Add New User` button will walk through creating a new user.

-[new user]

 ### Managing User Privileges
-New users can be created with a series of privileges, or permissions, to allow or restrict their access to individual parts of your fidesctl configuration.
+New users can be created with a series of privileges, or permissions, to allow or restrict their access to individual parts of your Fides configuration.

 #### Privileges
 Privileges represent individual user permissions.
 Ensure each user is created with the permissions applicable for their role.